Transport and Driving in Bahrain

 Cycling in Bahrain

-Although there is a lack of cycling infrastructure in Bahrain, the island is home to a handful of cycling groups, including an expat cycling group.
-Bahrain's small size should make commuting by bicycle easy, but as the roads are filled with unpredictable and dangerous driving, this is not ideal.
+Although there is a lack of cycling infrastructure in Bahrain, the island is home to a handful of cycling groups.
+Bahrain's small size should make commuting by bicycle easy, but the roads are filled with unpredictable and dangerous driving, making this a far from ideal form of commute.